andrewkatson/Denarii/README.md

 ### Note
 * Everything has to be built with sudo because the files are moved using sudo and that gives them certain permissions.
+* The real dependencies no longer need to be fiddled with just run the configuration script and it will do the rest.

 ### Real Dependencies